open-contracting/standard/standard/docs/en/01_standard/04_support.md

 # Support

-If you are planning to implement or use the OCDS Specification you may find the [public-ocds mailing list](https://groups.google.com/a/webfoundation.org/forum/#!forum/public-ocds) to be a useful source of support.
+<span class="lead">If you are planning to implement or use the OCDS Specification you may find the [public-ocds mailing list](https://groups.google.com/a/webfoundation.org/forum/#!forum/public-ocds) to be a useful source of support.</span>

 ## Community support